gigaflow-vswitch/gigaflow-documentation/docs/technical-deepdive.md

 ---
-title: Technical Details
+title: Technical Deepdive
 description: Technical architecture and implementation details of Gigaflow
 ---

-# Technical Details
+# Technical Deepdive

 This document describes the technical architecture and implementation details of Gigaflow.